A quick guide to viewing and reviewing documents

 A lead reviewer is able to edit and delete markups ONLY IF the workflow outcome is decided by the “Final step outcome (Lead reviewer)” and not by the “Lowest of all step outcomes.

 When multiple reviewers use either online markups or replacement files within parallel steps, the document being reviewed will be automatically replaced by a zip file containing all of the different reviewers’ marked-up files.

 Typically the next step in the workflow will then consolidate those markups to combine them into a single file.

 The easiest way to do this is to click the Consolidate Markups link, this will merge all markups from the different reviewers into one file.

 Alternatively you can do it by downloading the zip file and manually consolidating the comments into a single file.
 You will then need to upload the consolidated file back into the workflow.

 Pre-Existing Autovue Markups

-All markups which have been created using the old viewer (Autovue) are being automatically converted in the background and will be available as PDF renditions of the original documents.
-They will be accessible both as single or zip downloads.
+All markups created using the old viewer (Autovue) were automatically converted as PDF renditions of the original documents.
+They are accessible both as single or zip downloads.